pongasoft/re-cva-7/README.md

 License
 -------

-This project is released under the terms of the [Rack Extension License agreement](RE_License.txt)
+- This project is released under the terms of the [Apache 2.0 license](LICENSE.txt)

+- This project uses the Rack extension SDK released under the [Rack Extension License agreement](RE_License.txt)